ava-labs/core-mobile/packages/core-mobile/docs/patches.md

 commenting out "react-native-get-random-values" as we already use getRandomValues from "react-native-quick-crypto"

 commenting out import "react-native-url-polyfill/auto" as we already import it ourselves

+### @react-native+0.70.14.patch

+commenting out assertions in JSCRuntime.cpp that checked if API object and API string counters are zero in debug to avoid crash in fast refresh

+changed the warning message about ViewPropTypes being removed from React Native, to import ViewPropTypes from deprecated-react-native-prop-types

+modified condition statements with $USE_HERMES in react-native-xcode.sh to avoid error with generating hermes bundle in release mode